 • Macchiato: Turn your latte upside down with a macchiato.
 You can make one by pouring your coffee or espresso into your cup until it’s about 1/3 full.
 Then add 2/3 warm aerated milk, leaving up to an inch of room at the top for some foam.

-Get inspired with our curated ideas for Milk Frothers and find the perfect item for every room in your home.
+Find where to buy Milk Frothers and get inspired with our curated ideas for Milk Frothers to find the perfect item for every room in your home.
 With such a wide selection of Milk Frothers for sale, from brands like La Pavoni, BonJour, and SPT Appliance Inc., you’re sure to find something that you’ll love.
-Shop from Milk Frothers, like the the Coffee Mini Frother With Sheath or the Costway Electric Automatic Milk Frother & Heater with Hot or Cold Milk Function, while discovering new home products and designs.
+Shop from Milk Frothers, like the Coffee Mini Frother With Sheath or the Stainless Steel Warming Pitcher, while discovering new home products and designs.
 Whether you’re looking to buy Milk Frothers online or get inspiration for your home, you’ll find just what you’re looking for on Houzz.